 When considering the best plan for disaster recovery in the cloud for your needs, then, you should take several factors into account:

 - RPO and RTO needs: How long can your business operate without normally functioning systems?
 The more quickly you need data restored, the more you will probably need to invest in cloud-based disaster recovery that can get your workloads up and running again quickly.

-- Cost: The more money you have to invest in backup and disaster recovery, the more sophisticated your cloud-based disaster recovery plan can be.
+- Cost: The more money you have to invest in cloud backup and disaster recovery, the more sophisticated your cloud disaster recovery plan can be.
 More financial resources will enable you to take advantage of the warm standby or multi-site disaster recovery configurations described above, which provide faster and more reliable recovery, albeit at a steeper price.

 Building a Cloud Disaster Recovery Solution

 By putting together all of the pieces described above, you can build a cloud disaster recovery solution that reflects your needs.
 There are three basic steps to follow here.

 First, determine which approach to cloud-based disaster recovery you’ll take.
 If you can afford cloud-to-cloud disaster recovery, that may be the best option.
 But you may also opt for just disaster recovery from the cloud or to the cloud, depending on your RPO needs, the reliability of your on-premises infrastructure and your budget priorities.